 What Clients Say

 “Vasilis is organized, articulate and not afraid of a challenge.
 I doubt there are many better to handle cases such as ours.”

 “He gives expert advice and is responsive, hardworking and friendly.”

 Vasilis has represented companies all over the world in complex commercial disputes worth many billions of dollars in a diverse range of sectors, including energy, mining, banking, insurance, telecommunications, and pharmaceuticals.
 He has particular expertise in construction disputes, acting for owners, contractors, subcontractors, and engineers in a wide range of disputes arising from large construction projects.

 Vasilis has acted as arbitration counsel under the world's leading international arbitration rule systems including ICC, LCIA, UNCITRAL, ICDR, and AAA, and as litigation counsel before the courts of the United States and Canada.
 Vasilis also represents sovereign states and multinational companies in investor-state disputes under NAFTA Chapter Eleven, the ICSID Convention, and other bilateral and multilateral investment treaties.

 Prior to joining Bennett Jones, Vasilis practiced for eight years in New York City with a leading international law firm.
 He also practiced with the Government of Canada's Department of Foreign Affairs and International Trade, representing Canada in investor-state arbitrations and investment treaty negotiations.

-Vasilis now works out of Bennett Jones' Calgary and Doha offices.
-He is a sessional professor at the University of Calgary's Faculty of Law in the field of international commercial arbitration, and is on the Canadian roster of arbitrators of the ICC International Court of Arbitration.
+Vasilis now works out of the firm’s Vancouver, Calgary, and Doha offices.
+He is an adjunct professor at the University of Calgary's Faculty of Law in the field of international commercial arbitration and investor-state arbitration, and is on the Canadian roster of arbitrators of the ICC International Court of Arbitration.
 He also publishes and speaks regularly on topics pertaining to international commercial arbitration and investor-state arbitration.